karisigurd4/DocumentLab/Documentation/FluentDocumentLab.md

 If scripts aren't your thing and you'd prefer to use a C# interface to DocumentLab when extracting data from document images you can use the fluent query extensions.

-Data is always returned contained in a string object.
+Data is always returned contained in a string object or in a dictionary in the case of a multi capture.
 It is up to the caller to do any necessary type conversions.

 **Header**
 ```C#